This course is not scheduled at this time. Please check back for future sessions

 Road Safety 365 is an elective course of the Road Scholar Program.

 Todd Morrison, P.E. is a road safety advocate as a speaker, workshop instructor, and online trainer.
 For the past 12 years, he has worked for numerous contractors, Local Technical Assistance Programs, cities, counties, and DOTs.
 He has taught over 500 workshops and trained over 15,000 individuals.
 He retired from the Kentucky Transportation Cabinet after serving in the Divisions of Construction, Maintenance, and Traffic.
 At the Cabinet, he worked with environmental, work zone, construction and maintenance concerns as an Environmental Coordinator, Maintenance/Traffic Engineer, and as a Branch Manager for Operations.
 Recently, Todd served for 2 years as Kentucky’s Safety Circuit Rider helping local agencies identify low cost improvements to reduce crashes.
 Todd is an ATSSA certified Traffic Control Supervisor, Flagging Instructor, and Traffic Control Design Specialist.

-Registering multiple people?
-Contact Tracey at firstname.lastname@example.org with the names and email addresses.
+Registering multiple people or know you need an invoice for payment in advance?
+Contact April at [email protected] with the names and email addresses to be registered/paid.

 Also, to ensure you receive timely email confirmations and reminders, please add these emails [email protected] and [email protected] to your safe sender list.
 Learn how to add to safe sender in Outlook and Gmail

 The non-refundable registration fee is $20 and is payable by check or credit card.
 Payment must be received prior to the first day of class.